danth6961/tsp-rebalance-app/docs/project_handoff.md

 - default market inputs
 - baseline allocations

-`REGIME_DEFINITIONS` is now the preferred single source of truth for regime names, descriptions, and allocations, and should remain synchronized with engine and UI usage .
+`REGIME_DEFINITIONS` and the derived allocation structures should remain synchronized with the engine and UI.

 ### `models.py`
 Typed dataclasses for: